CU Online

 CU Online represents the University of Colorado’s fully-online bachelor’s, master’s, doctorate, and certificate programs.
 Originally launched by the University of Colorado Denver in 1996, it is one of the first fully-accredited online higher education platforms.
-Today, CU Online offers degree programs from all four University of Colorado campuses – CU Boulder, CU Colorado Springs, CU Denver, and CU Anschutz Medical Campus.
+Today, CU Online offers degree programs from all four University of Colorado campuses – CU Boulder, UCCS, CU Denver, and CU Anschutz Medical Campus.

 Through CU Online, the pedagogy of the University of Colorado faculty is extended globally, allowing local, national, international students the opportunity to partake in the same education as their on-campus counterparts.